-The School Board is concerned with policy recommendations pertaining to the School.
-The PTO is responsible for maintaining good communications between the home and school, for providing a vehicle through which parents can provide service to the school (i.e. volunteers and fund-raising), for offering a mechanism for parent education, and for serving as a structure for political action when needed (i.e. letter writing, phone calls, visits to legislators).
-The Board works closely with the officers of the PTO in order to understand more fully parents needs and concerns.
+At the parish level, the respective roles of the Parent Teacher Organization and parish School Board must be carefully distinguished.
+In the Archdiocese, the parish School Board is a consultative board to the pastor and a subcommittee of the Formation Committee of the Parish Council.
+It is concerned with policy recommendations pertaining to the parish school.
+The school/parent organization is responsible for maintaining good communications between the home and school, for providing a vehicle through which parents can provide service to the school (i. e., volunteers and fund-raising), for offering a mechanism for parent education and for serving as a structure for political action when needed (i. e., letter writing, phone calls, visits to legislators).
+The board works closely with the officers of the parent organization in order to understand more fully parent needs and concerns.
+It works with parent fund-raising groups to coordinate the overall financing programs of the school.
+It uses the communication mechanism of the parent organization to report to school families about board activities.